edinburgh-napier/set09121/lectures/lecture2.md

 # Version Control

-Version Control Used everywhere, by everyone.
+Version Control is used everywhere, by everyone.

-This module expect to see best practises in use.
+I expect to see best practices in use for this module!

 ---